mjurczyk/grunt-galen/README.md

 > Grunt plugin for [Galen](http://galenframework.com/) testing framework

 In order to use this plugin, we have to install `Galen` first.
-Plugin does not include the framework, only runs it via `Galen cli`.
+Plugin does not include the framework ([download here](http://galenframework.com/download/)).

 ## Getting started
 In the project directory run: